jan-patrick/navilight/README.md

 # navilight
-Navigation with a headtorch, only with light.
+Navigation for bikers, only with light.

 It should be working like this (visualization):